 You see, while the body is made up of many complex systems, organs and processes, ensuring it functions optimally isn’t complicated.
 The trick lies in understanding how the body is an integrated web of systems (i.e., immune, hormonal, gastrointestinal, etc) rather than a series of disconnected symptoms.
 When there are imbalances in one or more of these systems, your health becomes compromised.

-So, when a symptom arises — whether it is stubborn weight, fatigue, acne, allergies, bloating, constipation, poor sleep, arthritis, etc — your body is telling you that there are imbalances that need to be addressed.
-Yet, we are so conditioned to think that we need to stop the symptom – most probably with some sort of prescription or OTC med.
+So, when a symptom arises — whether it is fatigue, allergies, bloating, constipation, arthritis, etc — or a full-blown disease diagnosis, your body is telling you that there are imbalances and dysfunction that need to be addressed.
+Yet, we are so conditioned to think that we need to stop the symptom – usually with a prescription or OTC med.

 Suppressing symptoms in the body without identifying and addressing the root cause will lead to other symptoms and ultimately dis-ease.